robocrax/JellySkin/README.md

   .layout-mobile #loginPage .padded-left.padded-right.padded-bottom-page {
       margin-bottom: 1rem;
   }

+  /* Realised My Media section is not first in my setup, uncomment this code to change yours (if yours isn't the first as well, default not required) *
+  .section0 button.itemAction.textActionButton {
+      height: auto;
+  }
+  .section3 button.itemAction.textActionButton {   /* apply to the 4th home section */
+      height: 2em;
+  } */
 ```

 To fix theme not loading behind a reverse-proxy, add this **Content-Security-Policy** to your headers